paralus/website/blog/2022-07-05-paralus-quickstart-gke/index.md

 #### Recovering Password Reset Link

 The password recovery link generated while deploying Paralus is valid for `10 minutes`.
-For any reason if the link is experied, you can use the following code snippet to generate the recovery link for any user.
+For any reason if the link is expired, you can use the following code snippet to generate the recovery link for any user.

 > **Note:** Provide the email id of the user whose password you wish to retrieve.
 If you've set a username and password for the postgresql database, please replace `admindbpassword` and `admindbuser` with your values.